 A sustainable future for agriculture

-As part of AgriTech Week 2020 NIAB is hosting a virtual seminar 'Soil health and circular economy; A sustainable future for agriculture'.
+As part of AgriTech Week 2020 NIAB hosted a virtual seminar 'Soil health and circular economy; A sustainable future for agriculture' on 13 November 2020.

 British agriculture is under increasing pressure from wetter winters and hotter summers.
 Summer rainfall patterns are expected to shift, making extremes of drought and downfall increasingly likely.
 Research at NIAB is developing the tools British farming needs to face this adversity and to continue producing food in a sustainable manner.
 These talks outline the breadth of this research, from large-scale field-based agronomic field trials, to novel salad production using hydroponics, to collaboration with businesses working in the circular economy.

-10:10 Keynote: Benchmarking your farm - where are the pinch points?
-Adrian Collins, Professor of Hydrology, Head of Department - Sustainable Agricultural Sciences, North Wyke Sustainable Agriculture Sciences, Rothamsted Research
+- Keynote: Benchmarking your farm - where are the pinch points?
+Adrian Collins, Professor of Hydrology, Head of Department - Sustainable Agricultural Sciences, North Wyke Sustainable Agricultural Sciences, Rothamsted Research

-10:50 Herbal leys and animal grazing for improving arable soil - emerging knowledge from an ongoing trial at Duxford, Cambridgeshire.
-Patrick McKenna, Postdoctoral Research Associate, NIAB (BBSRC - SARIC project)
+- Herbal leys and animal grazing for improving arable soil - emerging knowledge from an ongoing trial at Duxford, Cambridgeshire.
+Patrick McKenna, Postdoctural Research Associate, NIAB (BBSRC - SARIC project)

-11:10 Working with a complex variable soil - how to mix up treatments and amendments - Craig Livingstone (Farmer), Manager, Lockerley Estate
+- Working with a complex variable soil - how to mix up treatments and amendments.
+Craig Livingstone, Farm and Estate Manager, Lockerley Estates

-11:55 Plantworks bacterial consortium mixes inoculum to use on farm.
-Natalia Gulbis, Technical and Arable Farming Lead, PlantWorks Ltd
+- PlantWorks bacterial consortium mixes inoculum to use on farm.
+Natallia Gulbis, Technical and Arable Farming Lead, PlantWorks Ltd

-A delegate information pack (including speaker profiles, agenda and project information) will soon be available to download here - check back again soon.
+A delegate information pack (including speaker profiles, agenda and project information) is available to download here.